Aahdhil/Finding-words-in-an-image-pdf/README.md

 # Finding-words-in-an-image-pdf

 A simple Flask web app to search for words in image-based PDFs using Tesseract OCR and pdf2image.
+The project is still work in progress.

 Requirements:
 Tesseract OCR